Haiz14/useful-bots/newbie.md

 - embeds: This is a specific way of formatting posts the bots make
 -  Interactions: Forms for interacting with the bot beyond simple commands
 - Slash commands:  For security reasons Discord now blocks bigger bots from using simple commands

+### Here are some sample bots you can make

+plss tell me which bots are required